Payday Loan Interest Rates: Here's What You Need to Know

 How payday loan interest rates are calculated

-Payday lenders typically don’t quote an APR.
-Instead, they will charge a loan fee, usually between $10 and $30 for each $100 you borrow.
+Payday lenders won’t quote an APR.
+Instead, they will charge what they call a “loan fee” or “finance charge,” usually between $10 and $30 for each $100 you borrow.
 That sounds like you’re paying 10% to 30%, but that’s not the case.

 The average payday loan term is only 15 to 30 days.
 You may only be paying 10% to 30% of the amount you borrow, but when you convert that to an annual basis, it translates to APRs of 300% to 600%.